Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 ```

-# how to filter rows of a pandas dataframe by column values?
+# how to filter rows of a pandas DataFrame by column values?

 ```python
 import pandas as pd